GiX007/mlp4cs/docs/dev_notes.md

 - `policy()`: checks if required booking slots are present before allowing a booking
 - `supervisor()`: validates the response, triggers retry if invalid (max 2 attempts)
 - `lexicalize()`: replaces placeholders with real entity values from DB results
-- `memory()`: stores the final lexicalized response in history for subsequent turns
+- `memory()`: stores the final lexicalized response in history for subsequent turns (stores the lexicalized response in history to prevent placeholder contamination in subsequent turns)

+### Shared limitations across all three experiments
+- Co-reference resolution ("same group", "book it") depends on the LLM reading history correctly.
+No deterministic step resolves it in any experiment
+- Entity name injection into accumulated_slots is commented out across all three experiments (see Section 6 → DST metrics → "Challenge: missing entity name in predicted slots")

 ---